 - campfires at night with a candle………. a candle!
 No Thanks

 - who would want to hike through a forest with no trees.
 Wait….. there wouldn’t be a forest

-- where would raccoons scamper off to after raiding the food from your campsite, due to the fact you had no place to hang it.
+- where would raccoons scamper off to after raiding the food from your campsite( due to the fact you had no place to hang your food bag).
 See, kind of a double whammy here.
-No trees for them to climb and no tree to hang food.
+No trees for them to climb and no trees to hang your food.
 You’ll get it later!